-10. Services

-a.
-Pl Please tick which services are connected to your property and give details of the supplier:

-Services Connected Supplier

-Gas or liquid petroleum gas GAS EON NEXT

-Water mains or private water supply MAINS

-Electricity YES EON NEXT

-Mains drainage YES

-Telephone YES вт

-Cable TV or satellite YES VIRGEN

-Broadband YES вт

-•

 b.
-Is there a septic tank system at your property?
-If you have answered yes, please answer the two questions below: (iv) Do you have appropriate consents for the discharge from your septic tank? (v) Do you have a maintenance contract for your septic tank?
-If you have answered yes, please give details of the company with which you have a maintenance contract: ☐ Yes ☑ No
+Is the re a septic tank system at your property?
+Yes If you No (it) bo you have appropriate concerne for the alconarge item Yes your septic tank?
+No Don't Know (v) Do you have a maintenance contract for your septic tank?
+Yes have answered yes, please give details of the company with you have a maintenance contract: No

-☐ Yes ☐ No ☐ Don't Know

-☐ Yes ☐ No